Hey! Bo Diddley

 "Hey!
 Bo Diddley" is Bo Diddley's eighth single released by Checker Records (not to be confused with the song "Bo Diddley") and was released as a single in April 1957 by Checker Records.
 The single's B side was "Mona" (later known as "I Need You Baby").

 Recording

 "Hey!
 Bo Diddley" was recorded in Chicago on February 8, 1957 – the same day as "Mona".
 The song was produced by Diddley with Leonard and Phil Chess, and backing Diddley (vocals, guitar) were Jerome Green (maracas), and either Frank Kirkland or Clifton James (drums).
 The backing vocals on the song were Peggy Jones and the Flamingos.

 Rhythm

-Like many of Bo Diddley's songs (e.g. "Bo Diddley", Gunslinger, and "Pretty Thing") "Hey!
-Bo Diddley" features a Bo Diddley beat.
+Unlike some other Bo Diddley songs (e.g. "Bo Diddley", Gunslinger, and "Pretty Thing") "Hey!
+Bo Diddley" does not feature a Bo Diddley beat.

 Live versions

 The song was recorded either July 5 or 6 at Myrtle Beach, South Carolina and released on the 1964 live album, Bo Diddley's Beach Party with the Dutchess.
 The song was performed live with Ronnie Wood on Live at the Ritz in 1988.